Kitchen features come and go. The pantry is no different.

 If you’re brave (and neat), an open corner pantry may be the answer.
 Lined wicker baskets help tidy smaller items.
 Seldom used things are stored on the top shelf.
 The open pantry of the Salie House is similar and includes a farmhouse sink and Traulsen pass-thru fridge.

-Another door-free pantry makes a bold statement with mustard yellow paint.
-Lined baskets are accompanied by labeled glass jars.
-A gathered fabric skirt can hide a multitude of sins.
+Another door-free pantry makes a bold statement with mustard yellow paint and a lovely wood lattice work valance.
+Lined baskets are accompanied by labeled glass jars in this highly organized and styled pantry.
+But a gathered fabric skirt can hide a multitude of sins.

-This modern open pantry was built using white painted brick and stained concrete shelves.
-Minimalism at its best.
+This modern open pantry was designed by Meg Ryan built using white painted brick and stained concrete shelves.
+This is durable minimalism at its best and at a reasonable price.

-Unfitted English kitchens usually include a larder cabinet that holds the majority of food.
-Doors lined with shelves keep smaller items from becoming lost.
+Fitted English kitchens often include massive larder cabinets that holds the majority of pantry items for the household.
+Doors lined with shelves keep smaller items from becoming lost and an open shelf above the pantry provides storage for large items or display.

-Another English larder cabinet is built-in instead of freestanding.
+Another English larder cabinet is integrated instead of freestanding.
+The door offers storage and luxe interior wood drawers can be labeled.

 Pantries can be as big and elaborate as your dreams.
-Regular depth lower cabinets and countertops will keep small appliances out of the main kitchen.
+Regular depth lower cabinets, a hutch and open shelves will keep small appliances out of the main kitchen.

-A hidden feature of our French gray kitchen is our walk-in pantry.
+A hidden feature of our French gray kitchen is the walk-in pantry.
 Originally, it was the closet for a bedroom we turned into sunroom during the pre-building stage.
-By moving the doorway to the opposite wall, it opens into the arched area near the range.
-Our trim carpenter built the shelves and work table according to my specifications.
+Double French doors opens it up to the nearby range and our trim carpenter built the shelves to my specifications.

 I am fortunate to have a walk-in pantry.
 It was one of the best things we included when we built our house, Although it does have wire shelving (I would love to change to cabinets or wood shelves) I am so thankful for the storage space and do not know what I would do without it.